hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/tutorial-site/content/introduction.md

 ---
 title: "Course introduction"
+metaTitle: "Course Introduction | Hasura GraphQL Tutorial"
+metaDescription: "A powerful and concise tutorial that will introduce you to setting up a GraphQL backend with Hasura GraphQL Engine in the shortest amount of time possible."
 ---

 This course is a super fast introduction to setting up a GraphQL backend with Hasura.